|Date||Summary of changes from last version|

 To become a Lender you can deposit monies into your Nominated Bank Account via bank transfer or standing order.
 For any bank transfer you will need to provide your User Account number as the reference.

 As a Lender, you can select via ”Auto Bid” the amount you wish to “Bid” and the “Risk Rating” that you wish to bid on.
 The maximum amount you are allowed to Bid in relation to any one “Loan Request” is £25,000.
 The minimum amount you are allowed to Bid in relation to any one Loan Request is £10.

-Once a Borrower has received enough Bids to fulfil their Loan Request, the Lender(s) who together fulfil the Borrowers Lending Request shall be deemed to be a “Successful Bid”.
+Once a Borrower has received enough Bids to fulfill their Loan Request, the Lender(s) who together fulfill the Borrowers Lending Request shall be deemed to be a “Successful Bid”.

 “Auto Bid” allows you to automatically Bid funds up to the amount that you specify (your “Bid Capital”) on all available Loan Requests that match your Risk Rating criteria, but subject to the total credit in your User Account less any fees that would be payable to us in respect of each Loan Request that you Bid for.

 “Auto Bid” will automatically bid on Loan Requests and on “Micro-Loans” (which are already lent from an existing Lender) listed for sale on the Platform that match your Risk Rating criteria.